devlemire/react-day-1/README.md

 ### Summary

-In this step we are given a list of products on the state of our App component.
+In this step we will create a class component called App.
+We will import product data from `products.js`, which we will store on state of this component.
 Each product is represented by an object with an id, image url, title, price, and description property.
-Our App.js should have two sides: on the left we will display the list of products.
+Our App component should have two sides: on the left we will display the list of products.
 On the right will be the cart.
 A user should have the ability to add an item from the products list to the cart by clicking a button.
 If an item is clicked multiple times, we can add duplicates of that item to the cart.

 ### Instructions